-The Bilal Learning Center, which was completed in 2007, has become a bright beacon of light for it's area of Los Angeles.
+Completed in 2007, Bilal Learning Center has become a bright beacon of light for its area of Los Angeles.
 The school building, which was officially dedicated in memory of late Muslim American leader Imam W. Deen Mohammed in 2009, has become highly successful and a leading model for Muslim communities throughout Southern California.